 Where can I buy Bratwurst sausages?
 You can commonly find them at almost any deli or grocery store.

-I don’t have Yukon Gold Potatoes can I use a different potato instead?
+I don’t have Yukon Gold Potatoes.
+Can I use a different potato instead?
 I have substituted them before with red-skinned potatoes as well as Russet potatoes.

-I do not have olive oil on hand can I use vegetable oil in the recipe instead?
-If in a pinch, you can do so, but I recommend using olive oil over vegetable oil.
+I do not have olive oil on hand.
+Can I use vegetable oil in the recipe instead?
+If you can do so in a pinch, but I recommend using olive oil over vegetable oil.

 What are the green scallions?
 Scallions are very mild onions and in close relation to leeks and shallots.
 They are otherwise known as spring onions or just green onions.

 Why does the heavy cream need to be warmed before adding it to the recipe?
-Technically the heavy cream does not usually dairy products with higher fat content, such as whipping cream and heavy cream ( which both are often less prone to curdling.)
-Chefs generally will use heavy cream for making sauces and soups because,, unlike milk, it can be almost boiled without curdling in a recipe.
+Technically the heavy cream does not usually dairy products with higher fat content, such as whipping cream and heavy cream ( which are often less prone to curdling.)
+Chefs generally will use heavy cream for making sauces and soups because, unlike milk, it can be almost boiled without curdling in a recipe.

 Bratwurst Cheddar Potato Soup